isomerpages/mci-m3-old/_focus-areas/2-vulnerable-individuals-and-families.md

 Its services include:

 ##### **Structured in-care religious programmes, including customised Friday Sermons**
-FITRAH deploys Imams/Khatib for Friday prayers & Hari Raya prayers, and religious counsellors for counselling sessions with inmates.
+FITRAH deploys *Imams/Khatib* for Friday prayers & Hari Raya prayers, and religious counsellors for counselling sessions with inmates.
 There are currently 130 religious counsellors.

-These programmes sermons address relevant issues and matters such as the pursuit of religious guidance and the righteous path, as well as the importance of staying optimistic in preparation for life after release.
+These programmes address relevant issues and matters such as the pursuit of religious guidance and the righteous path, as well as the importance of staying optimistic in preparation for life after release.

 ##### **Community Befriending**
 FITRAH has recruited more than 200 community befrienders to conduct joint home visits to families of those incarcerated by Community Befrienders and Yellow Ribbon Community Project (YRCP) volunteers, and to offer befriending services to inmates in prisons and upon release.